 Where we work

-Link International is based in London and provides support to Link Community Development's activities across the EU, Africa and the USA.
-Link International actively raises funds for our programme work via a range of fundraising events and initiatives.
-Additionally, through our Passport to Education campaign we work with schools and teachers to build understanding of development issues and provide a framework to help schools take action for development and learn through giving.
+Link Community Development International is based in Edinburgh and provides support to Link Community Development's activities across sub-Saharan Africa.
+Link Community Development International actively raises funds for our programme work via a range of fundraising events and initiatives.

 The Supporting School Improvement in Malawi (SSIM) project has enabled stakeholders at school, district and central levels of the education system to understand how their schools are performing and has empowered them to plan effectively for school improvement.
 As a result of this project 105,746 girls and 107,520 boys in Dedza are attending schools with more informed teachers and school governing bodies, more supportive and empowered communities, and better trained Primary Education Advisors.

 This EU-funded project aimed to develop and sustain strong school partnerships with the dual purpose of raising public awareness of development issues in EU countries and encouraging EU schools to take direct action to support the development of African schools and their communities.

 With funding from Comic Relief, Link undertook action research on girls’ education in Malawi.
 We are investigated existing gender-based education policy, the structures in place to disseminate and implement such policy, what data is being collected on gender at national and district levels, how this is being used, and the gender-specific barriers which currently impact on girls’ participation and engagement in education in Dedza.